 - Into large bowl, place dry ingredients: tiger nut flour, carob powder, tapioca flour, coconut flour, gelatin, baking soda and sea salt.

 - Add wet ingredients: oil, maple syrup, water and vinegar.
 Stir well with a fork, or use electric beaters on medium speed to combine.
+(As with all my AIP egg-free recipes, the batter will be thick!)

 - Scrape into prepared cake pan or muffin pan, and bake: check for doneness after 15 minutes for cupcakes.
 Check for doneness at 25 minutes for cake.